 Do Any Electric Cars Have Multiple Speed Transmissions?

-Yes, the Porsche Taycan is the first production electric vehicle to use a two-speed transmission.
-Porsche claims it’s two-speed transmission improves the EV’s range by 5 percent!
+Some electric vehicles, like the Porsche Taycan, have begun to use multi-speed transmissions, similar to CVT systems found in conventional vehicles.
+Porsche claims its two-speed transmission improves the EV’s range by 5 percent!

 Do EVs Need Transmission Fluid Service?